Docs

 Convey the absence of data and provide clear instruction for what to do about it.

-At a minimum, empty states convey the fact that there is nothing to list, perform, or display on the current page.
-They should also provide a clear call to action for the user to take.
+Empty states convey the fact that there is nothing to list, perform, or display on the current page.
+Ideally, they also provide a clear action for the user to take.

 Loading...